100percentscott/100percentscott.github.io/_posts/2017-09-01-product-facebook-part-2.md

 ![](https://i.imgur.com/EuStobW.png){:height="75%" width="75%"}<br>

-- <span style="background-color: #70f5c7">**3rd order** (wider impact)</span>
+- <span style="background-color: #70f5c7">**Higher order measures** (network effects)</span>
-  - **Network impact** — what types of reads and writes are users creating?
+  - **Network impact** — because users interact with each other, changes to newsfeed not only impact users who use newsfeed.
+For instance, what types of reads and writes do newsfeed users create?
 Has this mix shifted due to changes?
 How have those changes impacted their networks in terms of engagement, usage, and quality of time spent?
-This is more nebulous than a single metric.
+Measuring this is more challenging.

-Observing the above metrics is not sufficient to determine the causal impact of the newsfeed product.
-To do this, FB could do several things such as run an AB test.
-That is beyond the scope of this post, but I do cover causality & product testing in another post.
+Above I listed out a set of metrics.
+To determine the causal impact of changes in the newsfeed product requires a careful experimental setup.
+Product testing in social networks is a really interesting challenge and I’ll civer that in another post.

 -----------------------
 ## **Write Prompt**